How to Apply for Grants

 Step 4: We review your grant application.
 We will send you acknowledgment within a week of the deadline.
 If the request will be reviewed by the Youth Advisory Committee (YAC), we’ll ask you to choose a time to present on Grant Interview Day.
 For applications serving the broader community, staff may follow up to learn more about your project.

 Step 5: We make grant decisions.
-The YAC and the Grant Distribution Committee will make their recommendations to the Board of Trustees at the next regularly scheduled Board meeting.
+The YAC and the Grant Distribution Committee will make their recommendations to the Board of Directors at the next regularly scheduled Board meeting.
 This process takes approximately two months.
 You will be notified by Community Foundation staff as soon as possible following the Board’s decision.

 Step 6: You receive the funds and do the work.
 If you are awarded a grant, you will receive a letter that states the conditions of the grant.